loggin-js/strif/README.md

 ```

 ### Transformers
-Transformers are **functions** that are be used to process some segment of the template,
+Transformers are **functions** that are used to process some segment of the template,
 they will **receive a value** and they **must** also **return a value**, here are some example:
 ```js
 {